Effective: May 3, 2021

 - At the request of the full Board of Directors, by unanimous vote

-Trust & Safety Team decisions shall be reversed if new facts presented create a new understanding of the situation that lead to a different decision.
+Trust & Safety Board decisions shall be reversed if new facts presented create a new understanding of the situation that lead to a different decision.

 Members shall request appeals through the website within 30 days of the written notice for the case’s original decision.
 All appeals must be in writing and must include any supplemental documentation at the time the appeal is submitted.

-The Trust & Safety Team shall decide whether to grant or reject an appeal request within 5 business days of acknowledgement.
-If granted, the Trust & Safety Team shall notify the parties involved as well as the Board of Directors in writing and review the decision within 10 business days.
-If rejected, the Trust & Safety Team shall notify the parties involved and the Board of Directors that the request has been rejected.
+The Trust & Safety Board shall decide whether to grant or reject an appeal request within 5 business days of acknowledgement.
+If granted, the Trust & Safety Board shall notify the parties involved as well as the Board of Directors in writing and review the decision within 10 business days.
+If rejected, the Trust & Safety Board shall notify the parties involved and the Board of Directors that the request has been rejected.

 Once a decision review is complete, written notice shall be given the parties involved in the original complaint with regard to the appeal outcome with a copy sent to the Board of Directors.